 The two Ori games are some of the best platformers you can buy, and the upgraded Xbox Series X game is the best way to experience it.
-It doesn’t support ray-tracing, but seeing the gorgeous environments at 4K 120fps with HDR will truly take your breath away.
+It doesn’t support ray-tracing, but seeing the gorgeous environments at 4K and 120fps will truly take your breath away.

 If you already have the game you can get the upgraded version for free, and if you don’t it’s included in Xbox Game Pass.
 If you want to buy it, it’s relatively inexpensive at less than $30.

 Ubisoft’s Watch Dogs: Legion was one of the most talked-about Xbox Series X launch titles (although released on previous-gen consoles, too), and it’s mostly lived up to the hype.
 It’s set in a futuristic London where an oppressive surveillance state has taken over after a series of terrorist bombings.
 Your hacker group DedSec has been framed, and it’s up to you to recruit members and clear your name.

 One of the most interesting things about the game is that you can recruit and play as just about anyone in the game.
 Your favorite characters can also die if you enable permadeath.
 So you’ll have to be careful and creative if you want them to survive until the very end.